-Degree of Regulatory Clinical data Extent of Clinical use novelty experience laboratory validation required Very high Produced using medical device/process that is NOT CE/UKCA/UKNI marked, or covered by manufacturer's IFU.
+Degree of novelty Regulatory Clinical data/ experience Extent of laboratory validation required Clinical use Very high Produced using medical device/process that is NOT CE/UKCA/UKNI marked, or covered by manufacturer's IFU.
 A notice of no objection from the MHRA would be required for any trial.
 No clinical use in humans.
 Extensive laboratory validation and data in relevant animal models.
 Likely to have to define all key critical variables that determine product quality.
 First in man/phase I studies.
 HRA approval required and not to be used outside of approved study.
 High Produced using medical device that is NOT CE/UKCA/UKNI marked, or covered by manufacturer's IFU.
-Clinical data likely to be limited to small scale studies as part of R+D, or historical use or use Extensive laboratory validation.
+A notice of no objection from the MHRA would be required for any trial.
+Clinical data likely to be limited to small scale studies as part of R+D, or historical use or use outside of Europe.
+Extensive laboratory validation.
 Likely to have to further define some critical variables in product quality.
 Likely to be a phase II/III research study.
+HRA approval required and not to be used outside of approved study.
+Medium Produced using medical device that is CE/UKCA/UKNI marked, but OUTSIDE of its intended use or manufacturer's Clinical data likely to be limited to small scale studies as part of R+D or historical/small Laboratory validation required guided by data to date and intended use.
+Likely to have to validate changes to key Likely to be a phase II/III research study.
 HRA approval required and not to be used outside of approved study.